 Clinical knowledge, experience, and expertise are important in a good doctor, but great doctors go beyond that.
-Great doctors pay attention to the patient experience and work to improve patient satisfaction.
+Great doctors understand why patient satisfaction is so important, and they pay attention to the patient experience while working to improve patient satisfaction.

 When I think of great doctors, the first one that comes to mind is the doc my dad saw for 40 years.
 His level of expertise was excellent, but it didn’t tip the scale.
 Being a great doctor is just as much about how you practice medicine as it is about what you know, and Dr. Lee went above and beyond in how he cared for my dad’s needs.

 Dr. Lee developed a personal connection with my dad.
 In the end, when Dad couldn’t come in to an appointment due to his M.S., Dr. Lee came to see my dad.
 He answered all my parents’ questions and did his part to provide the best care possible.

 I’m not suggesting that great doctors need to make house calls—although telehealth visits are pretty close in this day and age.
 I am suggesting that doctors need to be aware of what affects patient satisfaction and the steps they need to take in order to improve patient satisfaction.
 With the digital age we’re living in, that means putting your online presence to work for you.

 Let prospective patients see who you are.